alttch/bma-info/roboplc/docker.rst

 .. note::

-   If the program inside the container is using privileged system calls, such as heap pre-allocation, task scheduling, etc., the target container must be started in privileged mode.
+   If the program inside the container uses privileged system calls, such as heap pre-allocation, task scheduling, etc., the target container must be started in privileged mode.

 To start the container in privileged mode with `robo`, use: